10 Incredible Cities in Albania to Explore

-There’s a lot on offer when you visit Albania, from sandy beaches to a fascinating and dark communist past as well as a thriving slow food movement.
+There’s a lot for visitors to enjoy when you visit Albania, from sandy beaches to a fascinating and dark communist past as well as a thriving slow food movement.

 What I love about Albania is that all these cities are vastly different from one another and each offers its own unique experience.

-10 incredible cities in Albania to explore
+10 Incredible Cities in Albania to Explore

 The beating heart of Albania and the capital of the country has evolved so beautifully over the past few years.
 It’s full of beautiful cafes, colour, art installations, murals and some great restaurants too.

 If you want to learn more about the dark communist past of Albania then you have to check out Bunk Art 1 & Bunk Art 2.

 Learning more about the country through food is a great way to learn more about the Albanian way of life.

 The seaside city of Saranda is a favourite of mine (I have lived here for over 2 years!).
 During the summer, this is by far the most popular hangout for tourists because of its beautiful beaches nearby.

 While visiting Saranda you must visit Lekuresi castle to catch the most fantastic sunset.
 Also, don’t forget to visit the ‘Maldives of Albania’ Ksamil and the nearby UNESCO site of Butrint.

 Only 30km away from the capital and situated on the coast is the Port city of Durres.
-It’s known for its history which dates back almost 3000 years ago.
+This Albania city is known for its history, which dates back almost 3000 years ago.

 Durres is a port city so it’s not exactly the most beautiful city in Albania but its history, beaches and chilled urban vibe makes it a popular stopover for tourists.

 This beautiful destination is one of the most notable cities in Albania because of its Ottoman architecture and charm.

 Take some time to wander through the cobbled streets of the old town and maybe take a trip out to one of the local wineries for a tasting and a platter. Çabo is my favourite!

 The city is much bigger than Saranda and has some great nearby beaches to check out.
 Radhime Beach is a nice pick – it’s one of the best places in Albanian coast!

 Vlora is an important city for Albania because it hosted the first assembly which then declared Albania independent from the Ottoman Empire on November 28th, 1912.

 Another great thing to do nearby is to take a visit to Sazan island.
 This island was a secret military base and home for military and their families but after communism fell the island was left abandoned.

 Korce is a quaint city famous for its brewery Korce, one of the best Albanian beers on the market.
 But, not only that, Korce holds the largest festival which is held just before the Orthodox Easter.